I want to know if I have covid-19, should I take the antibody test?

 How accurate are the antibody tests?

 The antibody tests are very accurate if taken at least 14 days following the onset of symptoms.
-The Abbott antibody test has been approved by Public Health England.
+The antibody test is approved for use in the UK by the MHRA.
 It has a sensitivity of 100% and a specificity of 99.63%.
 You can read more about these terms and test accuracy here.